hpssjellis/my-examples-for-the-arduino-portentaH7/README.md

 [my11-servo.ino](my11-servo.ino) Basic servo functionality.
 Will need Servo.h greater than 0.0.2 or make the changes stated [here](https://forum.arduino.cc/index.php?topic=691668.msg4700186#msg4700186) on the Arduino forum.

 #### 12
 [my12-serial1-crash.ino](my12-serial1-crash.ino).
 The portenta sends crash information through the Serial1 RX and TX pins.
-This program allows you to load a serial1 monitoring programon another 3.3V arduino (Note: must use protective resistors if using an older 5V arduino).
+This program allows you to load a serial1 monitoring program on another 3.3V arduino so that crash info can go from that arduino through USB to your computer.
+(Note: must use protective resistors if using an older 5V arduino).
 The easier approach is to connect a TTL USB cable to Gnd, RX and TX but I don't have one of those cables.

 #### 13